yukiz3256/CYOA-/college/college.md

-# CYOA
-## Your going to college and because you saved money you are going to one of the best schools ever!!
+# Your going to college and because you saved money you are going to one of the best schools ever!!
 Choose if you wanna succeed or see where life takes you!
 ---
 ## Select an option:
 ## [Continue Colloge](../graduated/graduated.md)